RobotLocomotion/pytorch-dense-correspondence/README.md

+### Updates

+- September 4, 2018: Tutorial and data now available!
+[We have a tutorial now available here](./doc/tutorial_getting_started.md), which walks through step-by-step of getting this repo running.

 ## Dense Correspondence Learning in PyTorch

 In this project we learn Dense Object Nets, i.e. dense descriptor networks for previously unseen, potentially deformable objects, and potentially classes of objects: